 Online wallets are online services that enable you to access your crypto assets from any browser that’s connected to the internet.
-With an online wallet you don’t download an app, but rather data is hosted on a real or virtual server.
+With an online wallet, you don’t download an app; rather, data is hosted on a real or virtual server.

 Recommended (and non-custodial) Online wallets include the likes of Blockchain.com and MyEtherWallet.
 Custodial online wallets (where you don’t control your private keys directly) include the likes of the Coinbase or Binance Exchanges.
-Although keep crypto on these exchanges is not advisable.
+However, keeping crypto on these exchanges is not advisable.

 Software wallets are applications for managing cryptocurrencies that can be installed on your computer or smartphone.
-You remain in control of your private keys which are not shared to nor controlled by a third-party.
+You remain in control of your private keys, which are not shared with nor controlled by a third party.

-Phones are a great way to access your crypto on the go.
-As a software wallet is installed on your PC or smartphone, it is still connected to the internet which could potentially expose your private keys to hackers.
-Also as phones are regularly taken outside the home they could potentially be lost.
+Mobile phones are a great way to access your crypto on the go.
+However, as software is installed on your PC or mobile device, it is connected to the internet, potentially exposing your private keys to hackers.
+Also, mobile phones are regularly taken outside the home and could potentially be lost.

 Software Wallet Examples

-At Every Bit Helps we have covered a number of crypto software wallets and some of our favourites are;
+At Every Bit Helps, we have covered several crypto software wallets, and some of our favourites are;

-Next up we have our paper wallets, which is another offline option for storing your crypto assets.
-As the name suggests the process involves printing the private keys and its corresponding public address onto a piece of sheet and storing
+Next, we have our paper wallets, another offline option for storing crypto assets.
+As the name suggests, the process involves printing the private keys and their corresponding public address onto a piece of sheet and storing them.

 This is a nice and simple way to store your cryptocurrency keys offline.
 But it will require you to pay a lot of attention and care to this paper.
 If your paper wallet gets lost or destroyed, you will permanently lose access to your crypto assets.
 Also, processing a transaction with a paper wallet can be long-winded and possibly unsafe.